wangmengbo/GeneFlow/README.md

 ---

 ## Data Download and Preprocessing
+1. Preprocessed demo Xenium samples can be downloaded at [C1](https://zenodo.org/uploads/17429425), [C2](https://zenodo.org/uploads/17429434).

-Preprocessing code for Xenium data in HEST-1k is provided in `utils/prepare_hestxenium_data.py`.
+1. Preprocessing code for Xenium data in HEST-1k is provided in `utils/README.md` and `utils/prepare_hestxenium_data.py`.

 ---